EziBuy

 EziBuy is a New Zealand and Australian multi-channel retailer.
-It sells clothes, homeware and gifts through a multi-channel model in both countries.
+It sells clothing, homeware and gifts through a multi-channel model in both countries.

-Products can be purchased through catalogues, and six retail stores around New Zealand.
+Products can be purchased through catalogues, and four retail stores around New Zealand.
 The retailer has a cell centre and distribution centre in Palmerston North, where it has been based since its inception in 1979.

-EziBuy has several brands for plus-sized women, including Sara, Formfit, Deesse, Isobar Active Plus and Quayside Plus Size.
+EziBuy featured a wide selection of brands such as Capture, Emerge, Urban and Grace Hill as well as Profile – a corporate clothing company and a shareholding in JK Kids, a nationwide children’s clothing chain.
+For plus-sized women Ezibuy had Sara, Formfit, Deesse, Isobar Active Plus and Quayside Plus Size.